 The UGAA does not permit use of its primary or secondary athletic marks (marks 001–007 on the University’s digital art sheet) or primary or secondary athletic wordmarks (font specific only — marks 008–022) for club use.

-- Club sports groups may ONLY use the following University of Georgia athletic marks:
+- Only club sports groups may use the following University of Georgia athletic marks:

 - Registered verbiage, “University of Georgia®”, “Georgia®”, “Bulldog(s)®”, “Dawg(s)®”, “UGA®”, can also be used in the name.